 Broccoli Strawberry Salad includes broccoli florets, cojack cheese, strawberries, and almonds all tossed in a delicious dressing.
 It’s a breeze to throw together and is perfect for the summer.

-I will admit that I do love asparagus and may try that instead of broccoli next time.
 Give this broccoli salad recipe a go yourself and let me know what you think.
 Our family loved it and has already made plans to make it again!

 Just mix and dress!